 At each of the four corners of the map a less than life size bronze statue of a Canadian soldier stands in vigil, as if contemplating the cost of freedom regained in war through human sacrifice and loss of built cultural heritage.

-The Peace Through Valour Monument is being donated to the City of Toronto by Villa Charities and the Italian Community.
+The Peace Through Valour Monument was donated to the City of Toronto by Villa Charities and the Italian Community.

 Information obtained from artist Ken Lum’s concept proposal.